 China Telecom Privatization Shines through the Shadow of the Asian Financial Crisis

 The 1997 partial privatization of China Telecom (now China Mobile) was the first central government-sponsored privatization of its size done through an initial public offering.
-Fifteen mainland Chinese companies had been privatized in the first half of 1997, raising some $2.51 billion, but China Telecom dwarfed them all.
-At $4.04 billion ($6.32 billion in 2019 dollars), it was the largest Asian IPO ever outside of Japan and the first time a major Chinese state-owned enterprise partially listed its shares on the New York Stock Exchange.
+Fifteen mainland Chinese companies had been privatized in the first half of 1997, raising some US$2.51 billion, but China Telecom dwarfed them all.
+At US$4.04 billion (US$7.59 billion in 2023 dollars), it was the largest Asian IPO ever outside of Japan and the first time a major Chinese state-owned enterprise partially listed its shares on the New York Stock Exchange.
 Considering the timing — just after the Asian Financial Crisis erupted — the success of this landmark offering is even more remarkable.

 Along with Beijing-based China International Capital Corporation (CICC), Goldman Sachs served as advisor, joint global coordinator and joint lead manager on the IPO.
 China Telecom had only recently come into existence, born of the combination of the assets of two southern-China-based telecoms that had been selected by Goldman Sachs and CICC in consultation with the Chinese government, whose Ministry of Posts and Telecommunications controlled the new firm.
 It was incorporated just seven weeks before the IPO.